Chaffee County Combined Communications Center

-The Communications Center employs ten full-time dispatchers and one full-time Communications Manager.
+The Communications Center employs eleven full-time dispatchers and one full-time Communications Manager.
 Dispatchers answer several non-emergency phone lines and three 9-1-1 phone lines.
-Normally, there are two dispatchers on duty from 6am to 3am, dispatching approximately 24 emergency and non-emergency agencies.
+Normally, there are two dispatchers on duty, dispatching approximately 24 emergency and non-emergency agencies.

 Dispatchers go through an extensive on the job training program and must become certified by the Colorado Crime Information Center (CCIC) and the National Crime Information Center (NCIC) within six months of being hired.
 Dispatchers must also become certified in Emergency Medical Dispatch (EMD) techniques and CPR during their training program.
 Dispatchers must also become certified in the National Incident Management System (NIMS), ICS100 and IC 700.

 The Communications Center is the heart of the law enforcement team.
 The dispatcher is the first link in the chain, and will ask numerous questions of a caller so that they can dispatch the appropriate responder to the emergency.
 Through the EMD program the dispatcher is able to give pre-arrival first aid instructions to callers, and assist callers to save or sustain a life until the medical personnel arrive.
 Dispatchers have been credited with several “saves” with choking victims and cardiac arrest patients.